robsyme/nf-blocks/README.md

-# nf-cid plugin
+# nf-blockstore plugin

+> ⚠️ **IMPORTANT NOTICE** ⚠️
+>
+> This plugin is currently under active development and is in an experimental state.
+It is **NOT** ready for production use.
+Features may change significantly, and there may be breaking changes without notice.
+Use at your own risk.

-This project contains a Nextflow plugin called `nf-cid` which provides content-addressed storage capabilities for Nextflow workflows.
+This project contains a Nextflow plugin called `nf-blockstore` (formerly `nf-cid`) which provides content-addressed storage capabilities for Nextflow workflows.
 The plugin uses Content Identifiers (CIDs) to track and store workflow data, including:

 - Task inputs and outputs
 - Workflow run inputs and outputs